cordellbonnieux/Draw-And-Conquer/README.md

 #### Transition

-- After viewing the scoreboard, the client may automatically or manually return to the QUEUE state to start a new game.
+- After viewing the scoreboard, the client may automatically or manually return to the QUEUE state to start a new game
-- The server resets its state to QUEUE, ready for new matchmaking.
+- The server resets its state to QUEUE, ready for new matchmaking